Multi-agent Assisted Automatic Test Generation for Java JSON Libraries: Results

-Listing~\ref{list:BigDecimalBug} demonstrates a deserialization bug with \texttt{BigDecimal}.
-When attempting to parse a JSON string into a \texttt{BigDecimal}, the \texttt{parseObject} method incorrectly interprets it as $-9223372036854775808$, resulting in a failed assertion at line 7.
-This issue is documented in \textit{fastjson2} \href{https://github.com/alibaba/fastjson2/issues/2582}{issue 2582}.
-The original test case behind this bug is provided in \href{https://github.com/alibaba/fastjson2/blob/main/core/src/test/java/com/alibaba/fastjson2/issues_1000/Issue1204.java}{issue 1204}. \textsc{JSONTestGen} employs an alternative \texttt{parseObject} method, which exposes a deserialization bug due to an overflow error.
+Listing~\ref{list:BigDecimalBug} shows a deserialization bug with the JDK class \texttt{BigDecimal}.
+When attempting to parse a JSON string into a \texttt{BigDecimal}, the \texttt{parseObject} method incorrectly interprets it as negative, returning $-9223372036854775808$ and triggering an assertion failure at line 7.
+This bug was confirmed in \href{https://github.com/alibaba/fastjson2/issues/2582}{issue 2582}.
+The original test case behind this bug appears in \href{https://github.com/alibaba/fastjson2/blob/main/core/src/test/java/com/alibaba/fastjson2/issues_1000/Issue1204.java}{issue 1204}.
+In this case, the Test Generator uses the \texttt{parseObject} method instead of the original \texttt{parse}, thereby uncovering a bug related to numeric overflow.

-We have identified diverse types of bugs with \textsc{JSONTestGen}, relating to annotations, (de)serialization, JSONPath, etc. A total of 34 bugs have been confirmed, with 30 of them fixed in the latest release of \textit{fastjson2}.
-The full list of reported bugs can be found in \textit{fastjson2}'s issue tracking system\footref{fn:all_bugs}.
-The analysis of changes between the original and newly generated unit tests demonstrates that LLMs can effectively expand the diversity of the original test cases and thus uncover new bugs.
+By comparing the differences between the original and newly generated tests, we conclude that {\tool} effectively enhances the diversity of historical bug-triggering test cases, thereby facilitating the discovery of new bugs.